 This 3.5 EcoBoost Engine offers less fuel consumption and less harmful substances of emissions to the air.
 It was Ford F-150 as the popular platform of this engine.

-3.5 EcoBoost Engine Problems And Reliability
+3.5 EcoBoost Engine Most Common Problems And Reliability

-- The first problems of 3.5 EcoBoost that may be found is about the timing chain.
+- The first problem of 3.5 EcoBoost that may be found is about the timing chain.
 It is sensitive to the oil condition.
 The suggestion to overcome this sensitivity is not to pass the recommendation of the oil change intervals that is per 9,000 miles or 15,000 km.

 - The oil that is worn-out inside the engine can damage its timing chain and its tensioner.
 It also can damage the guides.
 But the second generation of this engine has a more reliable timing chain.